Skip to main content

 43//!

-44//! // Get an output stream handle to the default physical sound device.
+44//! // Get an OS-Sink handle to the default physical sound device.

-45//! // Note that the playback stops when the stream_handle is dropped.
+45//! // Note that the playback stops when the sink_handle is dropped.

 47//! .expect("open default audio stream");